umgbhalla/dotfiles/README.md

 implemented or had the time to configure.

 + pinyin input (fcitx?)
-+ fix ffmpeg screen capture quality and audio
++ fix ffmpeg screen capture quality and audio not recording
 + Remove mouse cursor from screen script
+  - cursor hide and cursor show by moving then disabling touchpad
 + contact management application (abook?)
 + Switch to terminal email (Mutt?)
 + update readme (yes, this file) with actually updated info
 + finish templating for github and "general sites"
 + vim keybindings extension for firefox
++ predefined containers for firefox?
 + reconfigure nvim (error suppression and cleaner plugins)
 + htop vim keybindings (or better yet, a custom system profiler)
++ cordless discord?
++ spotify via mpd?
++ mpv display webcam